Prince William Once Tried To Save A Drowning Teenager, Boy’s Mother Calls Him A ‘Hero’

-Prince William once tried, and unfortunately failed, to save a drowning teenager during his time as an air ambulance pilot, The Mirror is reporting.
-And although the rescue attempt was, unfortunately, a failure, the grieving mother has nothing but praise for the future King.
+Prince William once tried, and unfortunately failed, to save a drowning teenager during his time as an air ambulance pilot, the Mirror is reporting.
+And although the rescue attempt was, unfortunately, a failure, the grieving mother has nothing but praise for the future king.

-Prince William’s job these days is Being Prince William.
+Prince William’s job these days is being Prince William.
 That’s not to say that it’s an easy or cushy job, of course.
-His schedule is jam-packed, he has to walk an extremely fine line between being dignified and royal while at the same time appearing compassionate and accessible.
+His schedule is jam-packed; he has to walk an extremely fine line between being dignified and royal while at the same time appearing compassionate and accessible.
 And that’s to say nothing of the immense pressure on his shoulders, the pressure of carrying the thousand-year tradition of the British monarchy.

 But as recently as a year or so ago, William also had an actual, nine-to-five job (well, those weren’t his work hours, but you get the point).
 Using his British Army training, Wills continued his career as a helicopter ambulance team member, only this time saving civilians in London rather than troops on the ground in war zones.